Students & Parents

 o Rinse all the soap off the hands, turn off the faucet with a paper and dry hands thoroughly

-Is my child well enough to go to school? – Due to the community spread of COVID-19, we are following the Minnesota Department of Health’s recommendations for exclusion from school.
+Is my child well enough to go to school?
 We understand how difficult this time can be.
 Our top priority is to promote the health, well being and safety of all our students and staff.

 If your child needs a medication to be administered during the school day, here are a few things to remember before bringing medication to the school.